CRISPRlab/CRISPRdisco/README.md

 1) Get code: `git clone https://github.com/CRISPRlab/CRISPRdisco.git; cd CRISPRdisco`

-2) Run CLI: `./disco.sh`
+2) Run CLI: `./disco.sh --help`

 ## To make your own docker image if the above code did not run properly:

-0) On a Ubuntu or debian OS with make, git, and docker installed (either use your package manager and see https://www.docker.com/get-docker):
+0) On a Ubuntu or debian OS with make, git, and docker installed (use your package manager and see https://www.docker.com/get-docker):

 1) Get code: `git clone https://github.com/CRISPRlab/CRISPRdisco.git; cd CRISPRdisco`

 2) Make docker images `make init`

-3) Run CLI: `./disco.sh`
+3) Run CLI: `./disco.sh --help`

 ## To install by hand: